minimaster4734/favencoder/README.md

 ### FAVencoder
-FAVencoder (Frame-Accurate Video Encoder) is a Python + FFmpeg video processing tool focused on frame-accurate editing, batch encoding, and AI-powered upscaling.
+FAVencoder (Frames, Audio & Video Encoder) is a Python + FFmpeg video processing tool focused on frame-accurate editing, batch encoding, and AI-powered upscaling.
 It offers both a graphical interface and a command-line workflow, making it suitable for everything from quick edits to large batch jobs.

 Runs on Windows, Linux, MacOS and Android.
 Works on x86, ARM, and RISC‑V architectures (see "Installation > Architecture Support" notes for more details).